terrastruct/d2/ci/release/changelogs/next.md

     longer use keywords intended for use under `style` outside and vice versa. e.g.
     `obj.style.shape` and `obj.double-border` are now illegal.
 The correct uses are `obj.shape` and `obj.style.double-border`.
+  - Many other minor compiler bugs were fixed.

 #### Improvements 🧹